 This huge complex consists of several courtyards, palaces and other buildings right inside the old part of Jaipur.
 Some parts have been converted to a museum open to the public, but some are still under private ownership.
 The construction of the complex date back to around 1730 but it evolved gradually over the centuries.
 The maharajah who built it, Jai Singh II, had decided to shift his capital from Amer (Amber) to Jaipur.

-Our next stop is situated very close to the City Palace and the Hawa Mahal described above.
+Our next stop on this tour of sights in Jaipur, is situated very close to the City Palace and the Hawa Mahal described above.
 The Jantar Mantar is another World Heritage Site in Jaipur, of a totally different character.
 Maharajah Jai Singh II constructed five of the kind (in New Delhi, Jaipur, Ujjain, Mathura and Varanasi) between 1724-1735.
 The one in Jaipur is the largest of them and best preserved.
 Their function was to serve as observatories using a number astronomical instruments.
 Here we find 19 large scale instruments, including the world’s largest stone sundial.
 It was a thoroughly fascinating place to visit.

 Read my special article about this World Heritage Site: